2ndQuadrant/pg_stat_plans/README.rst

 versions of the server, and contrib modules are generally only intended to be used with the same version of the server that they're distributed with.

+pg_stat_plans is also intended to support advanced use-cases, including the aggregation of statistics by third-party tools.
+This is why the planid value is exposed for each entry (notably, the queryid value in pg_stat_statements is *not* exposed).
+It is possible that a future version of pg_stat_plans will have explicit support for querying entries based on criteria like if a certain index was used, and the support for machine-readable explain formats (e.g.  JSON, YAML) anticipates this.

 Supported PostgreSQL versions
 =============================